Yokohama Tyres 19545×16 have proved to be a good seller to the younger tyre market and that’s where we missed out in the past.

 If the tyre does not flex because of the cold, then the tread will not be able to do the job of gripping, especially in cold weather or on a very dirty rainy day when you may be traveling at 70 mph on a motorway.
 Winters will flex and give you the full tread onto the road, together with a much better designed tread pattern made especially for wet and snowy winter conditions, there is no doubt that Winter tyres grip .
 You owe it to yourself and your family to be as safe as possible on our very busy roads in winter time, none of us know what the weather will throw at us on any given day,(not even the weather man)

-Correct tyre disposal is in all our interest.
-Old tyres are just part of the problem of recycling all our waste.
-During recent times we have started to solve the problem of mass disposal of our scrap tyres.
-Hence, they are now turned into many useful items.
-Importantly, such as tarmac chipping where the small pieces of rubber are shredded.
 So, these rubber chips are added to tarmac to give a quieter road surface.
 The other big use is that they are used to power cement kilns.
-Thus, which are specially heated to dry out the liquid cement in large kilns.
+Thus, they are specially heated to dry out the liquid cement in large kilns.
 The kilns are designed not to emit any smoke into the atmosphere, making this a very green process.

 Waste Tyres Uses-Collected from any tyre depot for free

 Ultimately, tyre depots would only be too pleased to let any gardener take scrap ones.
 Of course, to be used as planters.
-Here in Halifax UK we are only too pleased to help anyone out with some old ones.
+Here in Halifax, UK, we are only too pleased to help anyone out with some old ones.

-Your winter tyres, will help you drive like this in the coming winter
+Your winter tyres will help you drive like this in the coming winter

 KSHB